-A swim lane diagram, also called a cross functional flow chart, or swim lane process map, is an element used in mapping process workflows.
+A swim lane diagram, also called a cross functional flow chart, or swim lane process map, is an element used in mapping.
 It groups components into a distinct sequence, or lane, in the visual presentation of workflow and process charts.
 Swimlane diagrams distinguish capabilities, roles, and responsibilities for each sub-process in business process workflows.

 In swim lane maps, parallel lines divide the chart into lanes, hence the name, with one lane for each person, group or sub process.
 Take a look:

 Lanes are labelled to show how the chart is organized.
 For example, a vertical lane may represent a sequence of events, while the horizontal lanes depict what department, person, or material is involved, with arrows and other standard symbols to show how the actual process workflow takes place.

 What are the benefits of using a swim lane process map?

 These highly versatile cross functional flow charts can communicate complex principles on a more intuitive visual level.
 Unlike other workflow diagrams, swim lane diagrams help to build a standardized, integrated process map across the organization that can be analyzed for inefficiencies and aid improvements.
 Let’s take a look.